-Get Involved With Other Citizen Science Projects
+Get Involved With Other Volunteer Projects

-EM2024 is just one of many amazing projects bringing solar science and citizen science together for the April 2024 total solar eclipse.
+EM2024 is just one of many amazing projects bringing solar science and participatory science together for the April 2024 total solar eclipse.
 Here you will find information about the other projects that NASA has funded that will bring people together to do solar science.

 The HamSCI Festivals of Eclipse Ionospheric Science